The number of equivalent realisations of a rigid graph: Definitions and notation

 The {\it rigidity matrix} of a framework $(G,p)$ is the matrix $R(G,p)$ of size $|E|\times 2|V|$, where, for each edge $v_iv_j\in E$, in the row corresponding to $v_iv_j$, the entries in the two columns corresponding to vertices $v_i$ and $v_j$ contain the two coordinates of $(p(v_i)-p(v_j))$ and $(p(v_j)-p(v_i))$, respectively, and the remaining entries are zeros.
-The framework is {\em infinitessimally rigid} if $\rank R(G,p)=2|V|-3$.\footnote{We always have $\rank R(G,p)\leq 2|V|-3$ since its null space always contains three linearly independent vectors coresponding to two translations and a rotation of the framework.} Asimow and Roth \cite{AR} showed that infinitessimal rigidity is a sufficient condition for the rigidity of $(G,p)$, and that the two properties are equivalent when $(G,p)$ is generic.
-This implies that rigidity is a generic property of real realisations and we say that $G$ is {\em rigid} if some/every generic real realisation of $G$ is rigid.
+The framework is {\em infinitessimally rigid} if $\rank R(G,p)=2|V|-3$.\footnote{We always have $\rank R(G,p)\leq 2|V|-3$ since its null space always contains three linearly independent vectors coresponding to two translations and a rotation of the framework.} Asimow and Roth \cite{AR} showed that infinitessimal rigidity is a sufficient condition for the real rigidity of $(G,p)$, and that the two properties are equivalent when $(G,p)$ is generic.
+This implies that real rigidity is a generic property and we say that $G$ is {\em rigid} if some/every generic real realisation of $G$ is real rigid.
+Theorem 5.7 below implies that complex rigidity is also a generic property and that a graph $G$ is complex rigid if and only if it is real rigid.
+This allows us to describe a graph as being {\em rigid} without the need to distinguish between real and complex rigidity.
 Rigid graphs are characterised by results of Laman \cite{L} and Lov\'asz and Yemini \cite{LY}.
 We refer the reader to \cite{Whlong} for more information on the rigidity of graphs.

-Given a complex, respectively real, realisation $(G,p)$ of a rigid graph $G$, let $c(G,p)$, respectively $r(G,p)$, denote the number of congruence classes in the set of all complex, respectively real, realisations of $G$ which are equivalent to $(G,p)$.
+Given a complex or real framework $(G,p)$, the fact that an algebraic variety can only contain finitely many isolated points implies that the maximum number of pairwise non-congruent rigid frameworks which are equivalent to $(G,p)$ is finite.
+We denote the number of such complex, or real, frameworks by $c(G,p)$, and $r(G,p)$, respectively.
+We will mostly be concerned with the case when $G$ is rigid and $(G,p)$ is generic.
+In this case all equivalent frameworks are rigid and hence $c(G,p)$, and $r(G,p)$, will count the total number of non-congruent equivalent complex, and real, frameworks.